 Redirecting requests to internal resources

-rewrite= option allows redirecting of the URL to an internal resource in order to deactivate it without causing an error.
+rewrite= option allows the rewriting of URLs (or redirecting requests) to an internal resource in order to deactivate it without causing an error.
 Indicate the internal resource by name and prefix

 abp-resource: in order to be recognized.
 For example